top of page

 • Cross-training to avoid repetitive stress

-If you’re over 40, the “weekend warrior” mentality is how rotator cuffs and Achilles tendons revolt.
-Stay consistent during the week, and the weekends will go much smoother.
+If you’re over 40, the “weekend warrior” mentality can lead to injuries like rotator cuff tears and Achilles tendonitis.
+Stay consistent during the week, and your weekends will go much smoother.

 5. Invest in Recovery Like It’s Part of Your Training